Karma0151235/mf-neumf-hcam_yelp_dataset_CARS/README.md

 # Context-Aware Recommendation with HCAM-NeuMF

-This repository contains the full implementation of a recommendation system benchmark study, based on the paper [*Context-Aware Recommendations Based on Deep Learning Frameworks*](https://doi.org/10.1145/3386243).
+This repository contains an adapted implementation of a recommendation system benchmark study, based on the paper [*Context-Aware Recommendations Based on Deep Learning Frameworks*](https://doi.org/10.1145/3386243).
 The project compares three models—**Matrix Factorization (MF)**, **Neural Matrix Factorization (NeuMF)**, and a **Hierarchical Context-Aware NeuMF (HCAM-NeuMF)**—on the Yelp dataset using both random and time-based splits.

 ---